Starnoh254/RetrofitApplication/README.md

 # RetrofitApplication
-This is a practice exercise for making http requests using Retrofit
+This is a practice exercise solution for making http requests using Retrofit